xYujiax/serenas-shenanigans/README.md

 To test whether or not to reject the Null Hypothesis, I calculated the observed Total Variation Distance (TVD) of the data.
 Then, I shuffled the values in the CAUSE.CATEGORY.DETAIL and calculated the shuffled TVD 1000 times to create the empirical distribution below.
 Because the observed TVD is much greater than 95% of the empirical TVDs I simulated, I reject my Null Hypothesis in favor of the Alternate that suggests the missingness of CAUSE.CATEGORY.DETAIL is probably dependent on CAUSE.CATEGORY.
 <iframe src="ass/miss1.html" width=800 height=600 frameBorder=0></iframe>
+I conducted the same kind of test to determine whether CAUSE.CATEGORY.DETAIL and OUTAGE.START.TIME and concluded that it is unlikely that CAUSE.CATEGORY.DETAIL is MAR based on OUTAGE.START.TIME.

+An explanation for why